SALMON2PROJECT/SALMON_BACKEND/README.md

 Setup connection to Database psql:

-please go to project folder and open this file WEB-INF/spring-servlet.xml
+please go to the project folder and open this file WEB-INF/spring-servlet.xml
 ```
 spring-servlet.xml

 ```
-find this tag and customise it according to your psql setting
+find this tag and customize it according to your psql setting

 ```
     <bean id="dataSource" class="org.springframework.jdbc.datasource.DriverManagerDataSource">